phoenixlai833/Joey-Phoenix/docs/step-2.md

   |-- public/
     |-- style.css
 ```

+## Conclusion

-### Here is a screenshot of all the folders and files that should now exist in your project directory.
+##### Here is a screenshot of all the folders and files that should now exist in your project directory.

+![Workspace popup message](../assets/images/task-2-total.png)

 ❗ CAUTION: Make sure that all of the folders and files have been made and are correctly located before moving on.
 Errors in this task will block any further progress.

-![Workspace popup message](../assets/images/task-2-total.png)

 ### Yay!
 You may now move onto Task 3. 😃